brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 ```

 ## Parameters in URLs
-Instead of constructing a url to add parameters to it, the requests module offers a method to add them automatically for you.
-Simply create your key value pairs in a Python dictionary and then pass this to the `params` argument in the request method.
+Instead of constructing a URL to add parameters to it, the requests module offers a method to add them automatically for you.
+Simply create your key-value pairs in a Python dictionary and then pass this to the `params` argument in the request method.
 For example:

 ```python
 import requests